itsCajole/itsCajole/README.md

 ## 📄 Little about me

-**The Word 'Cajole' in my Account means: Pushing myself on something...**
+**The Word 'Cajole' in my Account represents of me Pushing myself on something...**

 - High School Student
 - I'm a half day programmer.